Arelle/EdgarRenderer/README.md

 End user support is by e-mail direct to SEC at: [StructuredData@sec.gov] (mailto:StructuredData@sec.gov).

-This is a preview for EDGAR release 20.3 expected to be in production in September, 2020, adding an SEC redline feature (see draft EFM vol 2).
+This is EDGAR release 20.3 in production September 22, 2020.

-It includes enhancements to support previewing of inline XBRL redlining and to view embedded images (ESEF).

 Developer issue management is by the Jira Edgar Renderer project: https://arelle.atlassian.net/projects/ER